decentralizedthoughts/decentralizedthoughts.github.io/_posts/2026-09-26-three-round-BFT-with-crashes.md

   a Byzantine leader from equivocating, then a two round good case is possible already with $n=3f+2c-1$.
 [Alpenglow][alpenglow] obtains the closely related bound $n=3f+2c+1$ under its [Assumption 3][alpenglow-assumption-3], which prevents the leader from equivocating.
-It tolerates $f+c$ faults and its fast path finalizes when $n-p$ parties participate.
+It tolerates $f$ Byzantine and $c$ additional crash faults under that assumption; its fast path requires
+  $n-c$ matching votes, corresponding to $p=c$ in our notation.
+Taking
+  $f=c$ gives $n=5f+1$, corresponding to their "20+20" configuration:
+  roughly 20% Byzantine faults and an additional 20% crash faults.
 Thus, the Byzantine and crash only cases do not meet continuously at $f=0$ because the lower bound relies specifically on a Byzantine leader equivocating.